 Additional Information for Applicants::

-Preference will be given to those with a degree in Social Work, Child Development, or other related field such as Education or Family Studies; knowledge of community resources available throughout Butler County; experience working with diverse clientele and under-served populations; organizational and prioritizing skills; ability to assess needs and strengths; computer skills for communication and report writing; teaching or presentation skills, and demonstrated adaptability and flexibility.
+Knowledge of community resources available throughout Butler County; experience working with diverse clientele and under-served populations; organizational and prioritizing skills; ability to assess needs and strengths; computer skills for communication and report writing; teaching or presentation skills and demonstrated adaptability and flexibility.

 Target Salary: $12.03 - $14.40 Hourly